123 Main Street, New York, NY 10001

 FAQ's

 It’s simple.
-All you need is the Autismity app, a Meta VR headset, a computer (see hardware requirements above), a connection to the Internet, a table, and a chair.
+All you need is the Autismity app, a Meta VR headset, a mobile phone or a computer, a connection to the Internet, a table, and a chair.

-You can check computer requirements on this link.
+Autismity works on any smartphone.
+If you are interested in using a computer, please contact us.
 You can purchase the Meta Quest VR headset on the official website or at your local electronics store.

 Please see our pricing information.